watson222-2/python_machine_learning_basics/README.md

 ### Logistic Regression

-Logistic Regression is a classification algorithm that is used to predict the probability of a binary outcome based on one or more predictor variables.
+Logistic Regression is a method used for classification.
+In a binary case it is used to predict the probability of a binary outcome based on one or more predictor variables.

 - **Introduction:** Understanding the difference between linear and logistic regression.
 - **Mathematical Foundations:** Deriving the sigmoid function and the cost function for logistic regression.